Akhil-Suresh/golearn/doc/pointers.md

 We said before that the variables inside go are treated as value types.

 So when we assign a value a to b, underneath the go is copying the value of a and assigning to b.
 So that both have seperate memory location.
-So if we change one the other is going to be changed.
+So if we change one the other is not going to be changed.

 This can be verified by __address of__ __&__ operator.